 Effective as of January 1, 2002, E-Z-EM entered into an agreement with Howard S. Stern, the chairman of E-Z-EM's board and one of our directors, under which Mr. Stern agreed to provide certain services to E-Z-EM and us until December 31, 2004.
 These services include serving as chairman of both E-Z-EM's and our board of directors, consulting with management of both companies on corporate governance, investor relations and other matters and generally providing guidance and assistance on industry-related matters.
 Under the agreement, Mr. Stern was nominated for, and subsequently elected to, a three-year term as a director of E-Z-EM, and serves as the chairman of E-Z-EM's board.
 Mr. Stern has resigned as chairman of our board but remains a director.
-So long as Mr. Stern remains chairman of E-Z-EM's board, but not compensation paid to our other directors for service on our board.
-As compensation for his services, Mr. Stern is receiving 36 equal monthly payments of \$20,833, as well as certain bonus opportunities from E-Z-EM's chairman, up to \$80,000 annually for reimbursement of reasonable business expenses.
+So long as Mr. Stern remains chairman of E-Z-EM, he is entitled to receive twice the regular fees and other compensation (including cash, stock and options) paid to other directors for service on E-Z-EM's board, but not compensation paid to our other directors for service on our board.
+As compensation for his services, Mr. Stern is receiving 36 equal monthly payments of \$20,833, as well as certain bonus opportunities from E-Z-EM.
+Mr. Stern also receives other benefits, including medical and dental insurance for himself and his wife and use of a company automobile, and, so long as he remains E-Z-EM's chairman, up to \$80,000 annually for reimbursement of reasonable business expenses.
 We currently reimburse E-Z-EM for 35% of Mr. Stern's compensation and expenses paid under the agreement.
 Under our master separation and distribution agreement with E-Z-EM, we will assume 35% of E-Z-EM's payment obligations to Mr. Stern under the agreement, which will total \$7,300 in fees and \$2,300 for expenses on a monthly basis.